SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Start or switch to QGIS.

-Add the sotn_road layer from PostGIS if not already loaded.
+Add the `roadlink` layer from PostGIS if not already loaded.

 Add the PgRouting Layer plugin through `Plugins > Install and Manage Plugins`